Carbon neutral investing: Here’s what curious investors need to know and which stocks they might easily consider

 How can I tell if a company is Carbon neutral?

 The easiest way to tell is if certified as carbon neutral or Net Zero.
-There aren’t that many ASX right now, but plenty have set goals by which to become net zero.
+There aren’t that many ASX stocks right now, but plenty have set goals to become net zero by a particular year.
 Even then, there are multiple bodies that certify companies and they may have their own standards.
 But one of the more popular is Climate Active.
 It awards the certification to business that have credibly reduced their greenhouse gas emissions and then offset any remaining emissions through the purchase of carbon offset.

 To be clear, this certification doesn’t mean ‘zero emissions at all’, but that the company’s carbon footprint is ‘neutral’ – in other words it does not have a net increased impact.